sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 - 7:00pm - self study (in school) until 9~11pm
 - 11:30pm - go home and sleep

 The educuation system needs reformation.
 Year after year, [Korea has led in every negative mental health statistic](koreaherald.com/view.php?ud=20200427000687).
 Since 2007, suicide has been the No. 1 cause of death for teenagers.
 In 2019, 28.2% of middle & high school students reported some form of depression.
-And the list goes on and on.
+The list of damning statistical evidence is virtually endless.
 No matter how the numbers are framed, Korea does not look good.

 ## The Work Culture

 In a nutshell, Korea's work culture operates similarly to its age heirarchy, but instead of age, it's company rank.

 Those who are higher up in the corporate ladder have so-called _unspoken_ privileges of control and **absuive power** within the group.
-While I agree that individuals holding executive positions of greater responsibilities, should receieve a certain level of respect.
-However, there is a sense of entitlement and freedom to behave imprudently with their lower ranking employees'.
+I agree that individuals holding executive positions of greater responsibilities, should receieve a certain level of respect.
+However, in the context of Korea, there is a sense of entitlement and freedom to behave imprudently with lower ranking employees'.

 Often these higher-ups will schedule "mandatory" after work gatherings, such as _late dinner at a bar_ or _karaoke night_.
 To add to the sulk, these "gatherings" are usually held during the middle of the week, where employees are still required to wake up early the next morning for work.